Mschikay/Web.assignment1/readme.md

 This is my study notes.
 At the left part, you can see the classification of my articles and their titles.
 The article titles can be hidden inside the classification name.
 #### 5. In Europe album
 It is for displaying some images.
 People can leave a comment.
+#### 6. Music
+You can see what music I like listening.
+The source is from Wangyiyun api.